 I laughed.
-But they were deadly serious - and, more than that, they were right!
+But they were deadly serious.
+More than that, they were right!
 The Repair Shop had adopted the fashionable new policy of 'charging out', meaning they were able to charge other branches for the in-house work that they did.
 This might have worked fine, had they had any competition, but they didn't.
-So they could charge anything they liked.
+They could charge anything they liked.